wepublish/wepublish/libs/analytics/README.md

 ## Overview

 This is an analytics plugin for WePublish.
 It includes basic configuration and lets you send some tracking information to WePublish's Matomo.
-Under the hood, it utilises `@jonkoops/matomo-tracker` for easier integration.
+Under the hood, it utilises `matomo-tracker` for easier integration.

 ## Prerequisities